xcart/xcart-docs/_pages/kb_en/users/user_types_and_user_accounts.md

 layout: article_with_sidebar
 updated_at: '2017-05-01 14:04 +0400'
 identifier: ref_PWr4CNvW
-title: User types and user accounts
+title: User Types and User Accounts
 order: 90
 published: true
 ---
-## X-Cart user types
+## X-Cart User Types
 X-Cart has two major types of users depending on the X-Cart store area where they primarily operate:

    *   Administrators (aka admins);